 Home to some of America's most magnificent landscapes, the canyon terrain of the Southwest boasts the largest concentration of national parks in the country.
 Accompanied by a knowledgeable guide, immerse yourself in the region's striking geological formations and towering mesas on in-depth tours of five national parks plus well-known national monuments and state parks.

-• See a unique variety of national parks and iconic landscapes in Nevada, Utah and Arizona on one tour.
+• See a variety of national parks and iconic landscapes in Nevada, Utah and Arizona.

 • Enjoy a Navajo Nation cultural show around the campfire in Monument Valley.

-• Take a thrilling Jet Boat ride on the Colorado River followed by a picnic lunch on the riverbank.
+• Take a thrilling jet boat ride on the Colorado River followed by a BBQ dinner on the riverbank.

 Then travel along one of the crown jewels of the Scenic Byways system, Scenic Byway 12.
 This route takes you through the Grand Staircase-Escalante National Monument with its colorfully banded rocks that form towers, arches and amphitheatres.
 In Capitol Reef National Park, enjoy an outdoor picnic lunch followed by sightseeing of ancient petroglyphs, some over 2,000 years old.
 Tour Bryce Canyon where you can walk amid the "hoodoos," whimsical rock formations created by wind and rain that form an otherworldly landscape.
 Conclude your journey in Zion National Park, renowned for its sheer cliffs and beautiful mountain passages.
 This is Utah's oldest and most famous national park and you'll have an opportunity to explore its narrow canyons and lush vegetation set against stark red cliffs.